The China Bayles Herbal Mysteries

 |Queen Anne's Lace

 Queen Anne's lace (Daucus carota) is a favorite of foragers.
 As a biennial, this wild ancestor of the familiar garden carrot produces leaves and roots in the first year; in the second year, it als produces flowers and seeds.
 The fresh leaves can be added to salads and soups.
 The flavorful roots are best harvested in the spring or fall of the first year when they are tender.
 The peeled flower stalk has a carroty flavor and may be eaten raw or cooked.
 The flower itself makes a flavorful jelly or a pretty garnish.
 The ground seeds are spicy.
 However, pregnant women should avoid eating any part of this plant; the root and seeds can produce uterine contractions and cause a miscarriage.

 And foragers, please beware!
 You must take extra care to be sure that what you are harvesting is wild carrot—not its deadly lookalike, poison hemlock (Conium maculatum).
 Crush a few leaves.
 If they smell like fresh carrot, you're safe.
 If they have a foul odor, leave it alone.
 This is serious stuff, folks, so pay attention.
 Mistakes with this plant have cost lives.

 Twenty-fifth book in the series: Last Chance Olive Ranch

-Twenty-seventh book in the series: coming in April, 2019.
+Twenty-seventh book in the series: A Plain Vanilla Murder, coming in June, 2019.